 Rami George (b.
 1989, Somerville, MA) lives and works in Philadelphia.
 Their work has been presented in group exhibitions and screenings at Anthology Film Archives, New York; Centre for Contemporary Arts, Glasgow; the Curtis R. Priem Experimental Media and Performing Arts Center at Rensselaer Polytechnic Institute, Troy, New York; Grand Union, Birmingham; the Institute of Contemporary Arts, London; the Institute of Contemporary Art, Philadelphia; LUX, London; the Museum of Contemporary Art Chicago; and others.
 George received a BFA from the School of the Art Institute of Chicago and their MFA from the University of Pennsylvania.

-List Projects: Rami George is organized by Selby Nimrod, Curatorial Assistant, MIT List Visual Arts Center.
+List Projects 21: Rami George is organized by Selby Nimrod, Assistant Curator, MIT List Visual Arts Center.

-Exhibitions at the List Center are made possible with the support of Fotene Demoulas & Tom Coté, Audrey & James Foster, Idee German-Schoenheimer, Joyce Linde, Cynthia & John Reed, and Terry & Rick Stone.
-In-kind media sponsorship provided by 90.9 WBUR.
-Additional funding for List Projects is also provided by The Andy Warhol Foundation for the Visual Arts.
+Exhibitions at the List Center are made possible with the support of Karen & Gregory Arenson, Fotene & Tom Coté, Audrey & James Foster, Idee German Schoenheimer, Joyce Linde, Cynthia & John Reed, and Sara-Ann & Robert Sanders.
+Additional support for List Projects 21: Rami George is provided by John Makhoul.
+Additional funding for List Projects is provided by The Andy Warhol Foundation for the Visual Arts.